reydisse/mordern-frontend-restaurant-reactjs/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-Based of figma design: [https://www.figma.com/file/yvClSI9AZBRX8UaaGEByF3/Modern-UI%2FUX%3A-Gericht?node-id=0%3A21&t=2sE13qtJLc8MuNEb-0]
+Based off figma design: [https://www.figma.com/file/yvClSI9AZBRX8UaaGEByF3/Modern-UI%2FUX%3A-Gericht?node-id=0%3A21&t=2sE13qtJLc8MuNEb-0]